Research

 Z.F.
 Phillips, R. Eckert, L. Waller, OSA Imaging and Applied Optics; paper IW4E.5 (2017).

-We used this system to create the Berkeley Single Cell Computational Microscopy (BSCCM) dataset, which contains over 12,000,000 images of 400,000 of individual white blood cells under different LED array illumination patterns and paired with a variety of fluorescence measurements.
+We used this system to create the Berkeley Single Cell Computational Microscopy (BSCCM) dataset (right), which contains over 12,000,000 images of 400,000 of individual white blood cells under different LED array illumination patterns and paired with a variety of fluorescence measurements.

 H. Pinkard, C. Liu, F. Nyatigo, D. Fletcher, L. Waller, (2024).